USPSTF recommends bowel cancer screening for ages 45+

 View the new YouTube link, produced in association with Healthy North Coast and North Coast Medicare Local

 One in two women are increasing their risk of breast cancer by skipping regular mammograms simply because they are too busy, according to alarming new research.
 Breast Screen NSW recently surveyed 1000 women aged 50-74 and found half missed their regular appointment, with most citing a “lack of time” as the reason despite 95 per cent agreeing the free screening could save their life.
 “Twelve women get diagnosed every day in NSW and 17 a week die of breast cancer, and many of these deaths don’t need to happen because screening can pick up a cancer as small as a grain of rice before it’s even able to be felt,” Cancer Institute of NSW deputy CEO Professor Sanchia Aranda said.

 I consider breast cancer screening time well spent, particularly if it saves your life!
-Dr Guy Hingston.
+Associate Professor Guy Hingston.

 The HPV jab has halved the number of the precancerous lesions in young vaccinated Victorian women.
 Research shows that five years after the immunisation program started, the number of serious cervical abnormalities has fallen.
 Previous studies have shown a decrease in the prevalence of human papillomavirus in the population but Victorian Cytology Service (VCS) study director Professor Marion Saville said this was the first study to prove that the decline was due to vaccination.
 The study, published in the journal BMC Medicine, found that a population-based HPV vaccination program in schools significantly reduced cervical abnormalities for vaccinated women.